Arabian wolf: Other wildlife interactions

-There is at least one case in Israel of a striped hyena associating and cooperating with a wolf pack.
+There is at least one case in Israel of a striped hyena (Hyaena hyaena) associating and cooperating with a wolf pack.
 It is proposed that this is a case of mutualism: the hyena could benefit from the wolves' superior ability to hunt large, agile prey.
 The wolves could benefit from the hyena's superior sense of smell, to locate and dig out tortoises, to crack open large bones, and to tear open discarded food containers like tin cans.

-As with other wolf subspecies, Arabian wolves can facilitate a trophic cascade by suppressing smaller carnivores such as golden jackals and foxes.
+As with other wolf subspecies, Arabian wolves can facilitate a trophic cascade by suppressing smaller carnivores such as golden jackals (Canis aureus) and foxes (Genus Vulpes).
 This allows smaller herbivores to become more abundant.
+Arabian wolves compete with other carnivores including the caracal (Caracal caracal) and Arabian leopard (Panthera pardus nimr).
+Historically they also competed with the Asiatic cheetah (Acinonyx jubatus venaticus), but this species is now extinct within the Arabian wolf's range.

 Range and conservation

-The Arabian wolf was once found throughout the Arabian Peninsula, but now lives only in small pockets in southern Israel, Palestine, southern and western Iraq, Oman, Yemen, Jordan, Saudi Arabia, and some parts of the Sinai Peninsula in Egypt.
+The Arabian wolf was once found throughout the Arabian Peninsula, but now lives only in small pockets in southern Israel, Palestine, Oman, Yemen, Jordan, Saudi Arabia, and some parts of the Sinai Peninsula in Egypt.
 It is rare throughout most of its range because of human persecution.
+There is connectivity between the wolf populations of Egypt, Israel, and Jordan as wolves often cross borders between these countries.

 In Oman, wolf populations have increased because of a ban on hunting, and they may naturally re-establish themselves in certain places within the region in the relatively near term.

 In Israel, between 100 and 150 Arabian wolves are found across the Negev and the Arava.
 The population is stable, as prey is abundant and much of the land is undeveloped and protected as nature reserves.
+They find additional food and water in agricultural areas near human settlements.
 They are strongly protected under Israel's 1955 Wildlife Protection Law.

-The United Arab Emirates and Egypt both have a captive breeding program, and the wolf is protected in Oman and Israel, but elsewhere, its future is uncertain.

-In Saudi Arabia, the wolf is protected in places and still exists in places with sparse human activity.
+The United Arab Emirates and Egypt maintain captive breeding programs.
+The wolf is protected in Oman and Israel.
+Certain areas within Saudi Arabia offer protected status, and the Arabian wolf still exists in places with sparse human activity.